pit-ray/win-vind/how_to_use/index.md

 <hr>

 ## Installation
 1. Download the latest version by following a button.
 These links will probably be received some warnings.
-Today, it is very expensive to do code-signing to our application, so it is unavoidable as free software.
-If you want not to receive some warnings, execute next commands.  <br>
+Today, it is very expensive to do code-signing to our application, so it is unavoidable as free software. <br>

    ### 32 bit
    [Download Installer 32bit (.exe)](https://github.com/pit-ray/win-vind/releases/download/v3.0.1/setup_win-vind_3.0.1_32bit.exe.zip){: .btn }&nbsp;&nbsp;&nbsp;&nbsp;[Download Zip 32bit (.zip)](https://github.com/pit-ray/win-vind/releases/download/v3.0.1/win-vind_3.0.1_32bit.zip){: .btn}